Please note:

 STAT 475 - Applied Discrete Data Analysis (3) *

 Introduction to standard methodology for analyzing categorical data including chi-squared tests for two- and multi-way contingency tables, logistic regression, and loglinear (Poisson) regression.
-Prerequisite: STAT 302 or STAT 305 or STAT 350 or ECON 333 or equivalent, with a minimum grade of C-.
+Prerequisite: STAT 260 and one of STAT 302 or STAT 305 or STAT 350 or ECON 333 or equivalent, with a minimum grade of C-.
 Students with credit for the former STAT 402 or 602 may not take this course for further credit.
 Quantitative.

 STAT 485 - Applied Time Series Analysis (3) *

 Introduction to linear time series analysis including moving average, autoregressive and ARIMA models, estimation, data analysis, forecasting errors and confidence intervals, conditional and unconditional models, and seasonal models.
-Prerequisite: STAT 285 or STAT 302 or STAT 305 or ECON 333 or equivalent, with a minimum grade of C-.
-This course may not be taken for further credit by students who have credit for ECON 484.
+Prerequisite: STAT 260 and one of STAT 285 or STAT 302 or STAT 305 or ECON 333 or equivalent, with a minimum grade of C-.
+Students with credit for ECON 484 may not take this course for further credit.
 Quantitative.

 Other courses with appropriate content can be used for credit upon prior application to the advisor.